shoaibsharif/snippet_frontend/README.md

 - Customized TailwindCSS Confirmation Popup using Promise
 - TailwindCSS dark Mode 🌓

-I have chosen backend as Laravel.
+I have chosen Laravel as backend.
 You can [check it out](https://github.com/shoaibsharif/snippet_api)

 ## Build Setup